 Ages: 18+

 This is a 6-month, in-person fellowship.
-Participation learn the nuts and bolts of local government processes as well as advocacy, storytelling, and communication skills.
+Participants learn the nuts and bolts of local government processes as well as advocacy, storytelling, and communication skills.
+Two cohorts: King/Pierce Counties and Clark County.
 After graduation, the fellows apply for and are placed on strategic boards, commissions, and task forces at the city and county level.

 Seattle City Light – High School Internships